LisaHJung/O4B/README.md

         value: demo
         action: upsert
 ```
-- The `resource` processor adds the attribute `service.name = demo` to telemetry data.
+- The `resource` processor updates or insers (`upsert`) the attribute `service.name = demo` in the telemetry data.
-- If that attribute already exists within the data, it overwrites it.
-- We add the service name so we can identify which app or service generated the traces.
-upsert means insert or update if exists
+- Adding a service name is especially useful when you have multiple services sending telemetry to your observability backend.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/5cfc0b94-990c-4e8f-9ebc-c58b73f850b2" />